km1832010-sudo/OverTheWire-Writeups/Bandit/Bandit22/writeup.md.md

 **cut -f flag**: this flag is set with either 1 or 2, and it determines one of two fields.
 The 1 field makes it take everything before the delimiter, while the 2 field makes it take everything after.

 **$ operator**: This operator allows you to access a previously declared variable.
-Syntax- $varaibleName
+Syntax- $variableName

 #### Solving the level: